St. Louis Post-Dispatch

 June 1, 2008

 In the sixth of a monthly series this year, Saint Louis Zoo President Jeffrey Bonner explores a part of the globe where the Zoo is working to conserve threatened species, protect natural habitat and partner with other organizations to strengthen the web of life in which we all live.
-See story this story in St. Louis Post-Dispatch.

 The Saint Louis Zoo has a wild ass problem.
 If you worked at the Zoo and you heard this, you'd immediately think that something was amiss with our Somali Wild Ass herd.
 Most of you, however, were probably thinking something else.
 That's exactly the problem.